10 Signs You're Too Afraid Of What Other People Think

 6. You hide your quirks.

 You're a Mets fan in the middle of San Francisco.
 You're at Fashion Week in Manhattan, but you're a sucker for hoodies and Ugg boots.
 If you're too afraid of what others will think, you'll feel pressured to follow the crowd, even if it means selling yourself out.
-Doing so activates stress responses that predispose you to disease.
+Doing so activates stress responses that are harmful to your body.
 But it also keeps others from recognizing the unique quirks that connect us.
-You just never know when you'll run into another Mets fan, if you're brave enough to be ALL YOU, ALL THE TIME.
+You just never know when you'll run into another Mets fan, if you're brave enough to be all you, all the time.

 7. You're constantly wondering what the other person is thinking.

 If you're so busy trying to read someone else's mind to make sure who you're being and what you're saying is landing right, you're not really present in this moment.
 And you're certainly not paying attention to the beautiful, unique soul who is giving you the gift of his or her presence.

 When you deal with your fear of what everyone else is thinking, you're better able to practice what my friend Stella Osorojos calls "now-walking" — staying in present time, free from fear, navigating only what presents itself right here, right now.